bpourian/vendingmachine-TDD/README.md

 2.4.1 :001 > require './app'

 ```
-To see available commands simply type following in `irb`
+To see available commands simply type the following in `irb`
 ```
 2.4.1 :002 > show_commands
 ```